deengini/dubemngini/README.md

 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 You can reach me via E-mail: dubem.ngini95@gmail.com
-- :bowtie: Hey I'm on discord: @lorddeezus95
+- 😀 Hey I'm on discord!: @lorddeezus95

 <!---
 lorddeezus95/lorddeezus95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.